FleurGaBru/shell-novice/_episodes/07-find.md

 > most mentioned.
 You, however, are certain it was Amy.
 Luckily, you
 > have a file `LittleWomen.txt` containing the full text of the novel
 > (`data-shell/writing/data/LittleWomen.txt`).
-> Using a `for` loop, how would you tabulate the number of times each
+> How would you tabulate the number of times each
 > of the four sisters is mentioned?
 >
 > Hint: one solution might employ